 - 1/4 teaspoon salt

-- Preheat the oven to 350F degrees and line 2 muffin tins with muffin papers.
-You'll end up with about 16-18 cupcakes total.
+Preheat the oven to 350F degrees.
+Line a muffin pan with muffin papers.

-- In a large bowl sift together the cake flour, cocoa, baking soda and salt.
-Set aside.
+In a large bowl sift together the cake flour, cocoa and salt.
+Whisk gently.